Great Mullein(Verbascum thapsus)

 Additional Uses

+There is an old legend that tells how mormon women, who were not allowed to wear makeup, would rub mullein leaves on their cheeks.
+The hairs on the leaves would cause minor skin irritation which gave their cheeks a rosey red glow.
 The leaves are an excellent makeshift toilet paper.
-The hairs on the leaves would cause minor irritation which gave their cheeks a rosey red glow.
+One must be careful as the leaves can also give these cheeks a rosey red glow.
 And finally, for the survivalist the dried second year stems make an excellent shaft for a hand-drill.
 The dried, pulpy, interior of the stem allows for a quick pile of dust to accumulate.
 This then results in a much faster hand-drill fire.
-I have also heard accounts that Mormon women would rub the leaves on their cheeks.
-I can attest to the validity of the first 2 additional uses, but as I do not wear makeup, I cannot positively confirm the third.
+I can attest to the validity of using mullein leaves as toilet paper, and the stems as a fire starter, but as I do not wear makeup, I cannot positively confirm the third.
 Although, there was that one time...
 Nevermind.

 Herbal Preparations For Mullein